Algebraic Weaves and Braid Varieties: Braid Varieties and Augmentation Varieties

+\begin{lemma} The $T$-action preserves the product decomposition established in Theorem \ref{thm: smooth}. \end{lemma} \begin{proof} This follows from uniqueness of the LU-decomposition, which is indeed unique if the lower triangular matrix has $1$'s on the diagonal. \end{proof}

 Let $c(\beta)$ be the number of cycles in the cycle decomposition of the Coxeter projection $\pi(\beta)\in S_n$, i.e. the number of cycles of $\beta$ understood as a permutation.
-The braid $[\beta]\in \Br_n$ closes up\footnote{Either through the rainbow or $(-1)$-framed closure.} to a knot in $\R^3$ if and only if $c(\beta)=1$, and there are $(n-1)!$ such permutations $\pi(\beta)\in S_n$.
-For a braid associated to a knot, we have the following result:
+The braid $[\beta]\in \Br_n$ closes up (either through the rainbow or $(-1)$-framed closure, see Figure \ref{fig:rainbow_closure} and Section \ref{sect:augmentations} for more details) to a knot in $\R^3$ if and only if $c(\beta)=1$, and there are $(n-1)!$ such permutations $\pi(\beta)\in S_n$.
+For a braid associated to a knot, we have the following result.